 Make more friends

-Social isolation, AKA “loneliness” for those who are unhappy with being isolated,22 is a major general health suppressor in the same league as anxiety and chronic stress, sedentariness, smoking, sleep deprivation, and metabolic syndrome.23 It almost certainly involves increased vulnerability to chronic pain as part of the deal, and some evidence definitely suggests this.24 We do know that sensitization and pain chronicity are driven by catastrophization and social factors, and injury and disability are always going to be more of a threat — more “catastrophic” — to people without good social support.
-In other words, you have more to worry about when you’re lonely.
+Social isolation, AKA “loneliness” for those who are unhappy with being isolated,22 is a major general health suppressor in the same league as anxiety and chronic stress, sedentariness, smoking, sleep deprivation, and metabolic syndrome.23 It almost certainly involves increased vulnerability to chronic pain as part of the deal, and some evidence definitely suggests this.24 We do know that sensitization and pain chronicity are driven by catastrophization and social factors, and injury and disability are always going to be more of a threat — more “catastrophic” — to people without good social support, or the opportunity to be supportive.
+Giving support is just as stress-relieving as getting it.
+In other words, you have more to worry about and less to do when you’re lonely.

 Make more money

 Money does not buy happiness, but perceived poverty is crazy stressful.
 Why “perceived”?
 Because we don’t really care how much money we have — we care how much everyone else has.
 It’s not our absolute level of affluence that concerns us, but how affluent we are compared to the rich bastards all around us.
 It’s feeling like we are on the outside of something good, enviously looking in, that really eats away at our happiness.

 The best defense is a good offense: to whatever extent possible, get better at the rat race.
 Or move somewhere a lot cheaper.

 Don’t worry about … lots of other things